 If the plaintiff chooses to ask the IMPI for a provisional injunction, a bond will be fixed to warrant possible damages to the defendant.
 This injunction is to be petitioned in writing and, within a term of 20 days from its execution, the plaintiff is required to file a formal written claim infringement.
 Failure to do so will cause the plaintiff to lose the bond in favour of the defendant.
-This party has the right to place a counter-bond to have the effects of the provisional injunction stopped.
+Preliminary injunctions are available on an ex parte basis.
+However, once the injunctions have been notified to the defendant, this party has the right to place a counter-bond to have the effects of the provisional injunction stopped.
 The defendant has the right to allege whatever he may deem pertinent with respect to the provisional injunctions within a term of 10 days from the day of the execution.